Endeyr/small-business-webpage/README.md

 **MVP**

-**Product Name:** SmallBizWeb
+**Product Name:** Apollo's Rescue

 **Description:**
-SmallBizWeb is a basic website platform tailored for small businesses to establish their online presence quickly and affordably.
+Apollo's Rescue is a basic website platform tailored for small businesses to establish their online presence quickly and affordably.
 The platform offers essential features to showcase products, services, and contact information, helping small businesses attract customers and increase visibility in the digital space.

 **Key Features:**